 - Include the billing address and a contact person

 Step Two - UAA Process request

-The UAA Accounting Services office will use your authorization to clear the charges from the student account.
+The Office of the Bursar will use your authorization to clear the charges from the student account.
 Any remaining balance on the student account will become the student responsibility.
 Students may view their account on UAOnline or via the Student Account Center.

 Step Three - Billing